elymatos/fn3/backup/fn3_scenarios/05-aligning_domain_scenarios.md

-Here is the comprehensive re-analysis of current FrameNet scenarios, incorporating their definitions and identifying relationships to generic common-sense scenarios and potential weak points, formatted as a Markdown document for your documentation.

----

-# Re-analysis: Current FrameNet Scenarios vs. Generic Common-Sense Scenarios (with Definitions)

 This document presents a re-analysis of selected existing FrameNet domain scenarios, integrating their explicit definitions from `scenarios_definition.csv` with the proposed methodology's policies.
 The analysis aims to infer the relationship of these domain scenarios to the generic common-sense scenarios (Policy 1: Domain Scenario Specialization) and to identify potential weak points regarding the use of generic versus specialized frames within them (Policy 2: Frames within Domain Scenarios - Case-by-Case Analysis).

 **Method:** For each existing scenario, the analysis covers: